by Padraic Gilligan, Managing Partner, SoolNua

 “The Lake Isle of Innisfree”, W.B Yeats

 Moira would appreciate these words on so many levels.
 They would certainly appeal to her robust intellect.
-She would understood their deeper meaning and get Yeats’s use of water as a metaphor for the transcendent.
+She would understand their deeper meaning and get Yeats’s use of water as a metaphor for the transcendent.
 Her heart, too, would delight in the sound of the words, their soft rise and fall, their lilting musicality.
 Most of all, these words would touch and caress Moira’s soul.
 They would give her great satisfaction, comfort and hope.

 I first met Moira in 1994, almost 20 years ago, when we started Delaney Marketing.
 She worked with us from the get-go and helped us navigate through the early days with her legendary briefings, generous nurturing, endless patience and eye twinkling wit.
 She played a key role in all our milestone moments as Delaney Marketing became Ovation Group and finally Ovation Global DMC.
 She brought her fiercely loyal Canadian clients to us, first in Ireland, and then to other Ovation locations.
 Ever the bridge builder, the Boutros Boutros Ghali of the Meetings and Incentives Industry, Moira consistently ensured that peace ruled supreme between demanding clients and recalcitrant DMCs.
 How many miraculous solutions were brokered by Moira with timely late night or weekend phone calls?